J0Ysutradhar/J0Ysutradhar/README.md

 # Hi there, I'm Joy Sutradhar! 👋

 Welcome to my GitHub profile!
 I'm Joy, a passionate college student with a knack for coding and a love for creating impactful projects.
-I specialize in Python, HTML, and CSS, and I'm constantly exploring new technologies to expand my skill set.
+I specialize in Python, Ai, LLMs and I'm constantly exploring new technologies to expand my skill set.

 ## 🚀 About Me